afunnydev/tinysociety/content/articles/2018-07-01-challenges-of-living-in-a-with-a-family.md

 Rocky Mountain Tiny Houses offers a 37-foot gooseneck Tiny House called The Pemberley.
 It runs 460 square feet including the loft and catwalk.
 In addition to the bedroom on the gooseneck, there's a master bedroom in the rear of the house and a third bedroom in a loft.

-To see more on The Pemberley, visit here: [http://rockymountaintinyhouses.com/the-pemberley-37-gooseneck/](http://rockymountaintinyhouses.com/the-pemberley-37-gooseneck/)
+To see more on The Pemberley, visit [here](http://rockymountaintinyhouses.com/the-pemberley-37-gooseneck/).

 #### Traveler XL from Escape Traveler